Gavit: History

-The gavit, the distinctive Armenian style of narthex, appeared in the tenth and eleventh centuries.
-The first were located in the south of the Armenia in the region of Syunik.
+Many of the first zhamatun or gavits were located in the south of the Armenia in the region of Syunik.
 The type of construction changed during the twelfth and fourteenth centuries, as found in the monasteries of Saghmosavank of Haritchavank, or Hovhannavank Monastery.
 They changed again in the late thirteenth century as can be seen in monasteries such as Gandzasar, and gradually ceased to be built in the late Middle Ages.